birchb1024/frangipanni/README.md

 /etc/fish/completions/task.fish
 ```

-The program, when invoked with :
+When we pipe this into the `frangipanni` program :
 ```
 sudo find /etc -maxdepth 3 | tail -9 | frangipanni
 ```
-produces this output:
+we see this output:

 ```
 etc